-Impending Danger and Examples Application of Danger Threshold Associated Caregiver Protective Capacities Impending Danger and Examples Application of Danger Threshold Out of control is consistent with conditions within the home having progressed to a critical point.
+Impending Danger and Examples Application of Danger Threshold Associated Caregiver Protective Capacities Out of control is consistent with conditions within the home having progressed to a critical point.
 The level of dread as experienced by the caregiver is serious and high.
 This is no passing thing the caregiver is feeling.
 The caregiver feels out of control.
 The caregiver is afraid of what he or she might do.
 A request for placement is extreme evidence with respect to a caregiver's conclusion that the child can only be safe if he or she is away from the caregiver.
 Presumably, the caregiver who is admitting to this extreme concern recognizes that his or her reaction could be very serious and could result in severe effects on a vulnerable child.
 The caregiver has concluded that the child is vulnerable to experiencing severe effects.
 The caregiver establishes that imminence applies.
 The admission or expressed anxiety is sufficient to conclude that the caregiver might react toward the child at any time, and it could be in the near future.
 Examples: Parents/caregivers state they will maltreat the child.
 Parent/legal guardian or caregiver describes conditions and situations, which stimulate them to think about maltreating.
-Parent/legal guardian or caregiver talks about being worried about, fearful of, or preoccupied Associated Caregiver Protective Capacities Parent/legal guardian or caregiver: Behavioral: Sets aside his or her own needs in favor of a child.
+Parent/legal guardian or caregiver talks about being worried about, fearful of, or preoccupied with maltreating the child.
+Parent/legal guardian or caregiver identifies things that the child does that aggravate or annoy the parent/legal guardian or caregiver in ways that make the parent want to attack the child.
+Parent/legal guardian or caregiver: Behavioral: Sets aside his or her own needs in favor of a child.
 Behavioral: Demonstrates adequate skill to fulfill caregiving responsibilities.
 Behavioral: Is adaptive as a caregiver.
 Behavioral: Has a history of protecting.
 Cognitive: Is self-aware as a caregiver.
 Cognitive: Is intellectually able and/ or capable.
 Cognitive: Recognizes the child's needs.
 Cognitive: Understands their protective role.
 Cognitive: Plans and is able to articulate a plan to protect children.
 Emotional: Is tolerant as a caregiver.
 Emotional: Expresses love, empathy, sensitivity to the child.
 Emotional: Is stable and able to intervene to protect children.
-Emotional: Is positively attached to the child. with maltreating the child. • Parent/legal guardian or caregiver identifies things that the child does that aggravate or annoy the parent/legal guardian or caregiver in ways that make the parent want to attack the child.
 Emotional: Is positively attached to the child.
 Emotional: Is supportive and aligned with the child.